 Crossing the Street, Losing an Hour

 In the small city of Lloydminster, which sits right on the border between Alberta and Saskatchewan, Canada, things get even stranger.
-Saskatchewan doesn’t do daylight saving, Alberta does, but Lloydminster decided to stay unified by following Alberta time year-round.
+Saskatchewan doesnโt do daylight saving, Alberta does, but Lloydminster decided to stay unified by following Alberta time year-round.
 That means the rest of Saskatchewan is one hour off half the year, even though they share a province name on the map.
+Even neighboring major cities around the world can end up hours apart because of daylight saving rules or border quirks.

 The Human Cost of a Wiggly Clock

 Businesses get caught in the chaos too.
 A delivery driver crossing a time border might suddenly lose an hour off the workday.
-Or worse, miss a meeting by showing up “on time” by their watch but late by someone else’s.
+Or worse, miss a meeting by showing up โon timeโ by their watch but late by someone elseโs.
+Some even adjust for public holidays that fall on different days just across the border.

 When the Map Fights the Clock

 Time was meant to be a tidy tool to keep our days running smooth.
 But thanks to politics, pride, and geography, some borders make time anything but simple.
-Whether it’s a half-hour tweak or a 24-hour leap, the clock doesn't always play nice with the map.
-And for people living in these spots, the simple question “What time is it?” might have more than one answer.
+Whether itโs a half-hour tweak or a 24-hour leap, the clock doesn't always play nice with the map.
+And for people living in these spots, the simple question โWhat time is it?โ might have more than one answer.
+For a clearer picture of how these borders twist the clock, explore our full guide on how timezones work.